danwrong/restler/README.md

 All of these attempt to turn the response into a JavaScript object.
 In order to use the YAML and XML parsers you must have yaml and/or xml2js installed.

-### options hash
+### Options

-* _method_ Request method, can be get, post, put, del
+* `method` Request method, can be get, post, put, del.
+Defaults to `"get"`.
-* _query_ Query string variables as a javascript object, will override the querystring in the URL
+* `query` Query string variables as a javascript object, will override the querystring in the URL.
+Defaults to empty.
-* _data_ The data to be added to the body of the request.
+* `data` The data to be added to the body of the request.
 Can be a string or any object.
-Note that if you want your request body to be JSON with the Content-Type `application/json`, you need to JSON.stringify your object first.
+Note that if you want your request body to be JSON with the `Content-Type: application/json`, you need to `JSON.stringify` your object first.
 Otherwise, it will be sent as `application/x-www-form-urlencoded` and encoded accordingly.
-* _parser_ A function that will be called on the returned data.  try parsers.auto, parsers.json etc
+* `parser` A function that will be called on the returned data.
+Use any of predefined `restler.parsers`.
+See parsers section below.
+Defaults to `restler.parsers.auto`.
-* _encoding_ The encoding of the request body.  defaults to utf8
+* `encoding` The encoding of the request body.
+Defaults to `"utf8"`.
-* _decoding_ The encoding of the response body.
+* `decoding` The encoding of the response body.
 For a list of supported values see [Buffers](http://nodejs.org/docs/latest/api/buffers.html#buffers).
 Additionally accepts `"buffer"` - returns response as `Buffer`.
-Defaults to `utf8`.
+Defaults to `"utf8"`.
-* _headers_ a hash of HTTP headers to be sent
+* `headers` A hash of HTTP headers to be sent.
+Defaults to `{ 'Accept': '*/*', 'User-Agent': 'Restler for node.js' }`.
-* _username_ Basic auth username
+* `username` Basic auth username.
+Defaults to empty.
-* _password_ Basic auth password
+* `password` Basic auth password.
+Defaults to empty.
-* _multipart_ If set the data passed will be formated as multipart/form-encoded.
+* `multipart` If set the data passed will be formated as `multipart/form-encoded`.
 See multipart example below.
+Defaults to `false`.
-* _client_ A http.Client instance if you want to reuse or implement some kind of connection pooling.
+* `client` A http.Client instance if you want to reuse or implement some kind of connection pooling.
+Defaults to empty.
-* _followRedirects_ Does what it says on the tin.
+* `followRedirects` If set will recursively follow redirects.
+Defaults to `true`.

 Example usage